dmarx/ai-gha/src/README.md

 # Source Packages

 This directory contains the core packages for the project.
-Each package follows consistent conventions and patterns to maintain clean, maintainable, and LLM-friendly code.
+The codebase follows strict separation of concerns and modular design principles to maintain clean, maintainable, and LLM-friendly code.

+## Core Principles

+### Separation of Concerns
+- Each package has a single, well-defined responsibility
+- Packages are independent and self-contained
+- Cross-cutting concerns (logging, CLI) use consistent patterns
+- New features should be built as separate packages when appropriate
+- Shared utilities only for truly common functionality

-## Package Organization
+### Package Organization
 - Each package is self-contained and focused
 - READMEs document package-specific details
 - Tests live in the root `tests/` directory
+- Common patterns implemented independently per package

 ## Development Conventions